-The following terms and conditions are applicable to Transaction Confirmations for Designated Commodity Transactions involving the purchase/sale of West Firm Energy (as hereinafter defined) on a non-indexed basis and are in addition to the terms and conditions contained in Annex to which this West Firm Energy (Non-Indexed) Attachment (this “Attachment”) is a part.
+The following terms and conditions are applicable to Transaction Confirmations for Designated Commodity Transactions involving the purchase/sale of West Firm Energy (as hereinafter defined) on a non-indexed basis and are in addition to the terms and conditions contained in Annex to which this West Firm Energy (Non-Indexed) Exhibit (this “Exhibit”) is a part.

 A. Scheduling.